jadecobra/python_tdd_exercises/source/calculator/calculator_9.rst

 what is next?
 *************************************************************************************

 Your magic powers are growing.
-You know
+I know

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what an assertion is<what is an assertion?>`